 Fees and charges and risk assessment

 A one-off application fee needs to accompany the completed application form.
 An application is not ‘duly made’ until the correct fee has been received.
 Once a permit is issued, there is also an annual subsistence charge payable to the local authority.
-See more about fees and charges.
+See the Defra website for fees and charges.